eclipse/kuksa.val/kuksa-client/README.md

 Test Client> authorize /some/path/kuksa_certificates/jwt/super-admin.json.token
 ```

-### Authorizing against KUKSA.val Databroker
+### Authorizing against KUKSA Databroker

 If connecting to Databroker the command `printTokenDir` is not much help as it shows the default token directories
-for KUKSA.val Server example tokens.
-If the KUKSA.val Databroker use default example tokens then one of the
+for KUKSA Server example tokens.
+If the KUKSA Databroker use default example tokens then one of the
 tokens in [../jwt](../jwt) can be used, like in the example below:

 ```console